Coronavirus (COVID-19) advice - Building Standards

 The discounts available for submitting Certificates of Design (for structures and/or energy) and/or Certificates of Construction (for electrical and/or plumbing/heating/drainage) have also been revised.

-The eBuilding Standards portal is live from 24 August 2016.
+The eBuilding Standards portal went live on 24 August 2016.

 Following the success of the ePlanning system, the Scottish Government has worked with Scottish local authorities to develop a similar system of lodging building warrant applications electronically.